LucieSebestova/english-for-designers/06-storytelling/process.md

 ![screenshot of word4_diving](W4.jpg)

-After this I started to think about...........
-And this idea came to my mind, when I remembered about diving, where you have just short time to explore all the beautiful things under the water, and it’s like our life.
+After this I started to think about how similiar is the diving and life.
+So I wanted to let my presentation And this idea came to my mind, when I remembered about diving, where you have just short time to explore all the beautiful things under the water, and it’s like our life.